Chemicals & Materials Now!

 About the author:

-After receiving his MSEE in optimal control, David obtained over 25 years experience in many facets of instrumentation, process control, electrical, and utility engineering, including conceptualization, estimating, design, construction, startup, operation, troubleshooting, and teaching.
+After receiving his MSEE in optimal control, David obtained over 40 years experience in many facets of instrumentation, process control, electrical, and utility engineering, including conceptualization, estimating, design, construction, startup, operation, troubleshooting, and teaching.
 David is a registered Professional Engineer and also served on the board of directors of Weed Instrument.
 He has worked for United States Steel, Mobay Chemical, and Nepera Chemical, and has consulted for numerous other companies worldwide.
-David is currently on the editorial advisory boards of Intech, Intech Brasil, Flow Control magazines, and on various ASME committees for the measurement of fluid flow.
-He is an author of several textbooks used in the industry and has taught numerous training seminars internationally for over 20 years.
+David has been on the editorial advisory boards of Intech, Intech Brasil, Flow Control magazines, and on various ASME committees for the measurement of fluid flow.
+He is an author of several textbooks used in the industry and has taught numerous training seminars internationally for over 30 years.

 Posts by David W. Spitzer, P.E.